haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/1.introduction/3.project-workflow/en.md

 It is primarily used for recovering from corrupt archives or other errors.

 ## Project Settings
-Clicking _File_ &rarr; _Project Settings_ will open a dialog that allows you to edit the banner image and game title of your patched ROM.
+Clicking _Project_ &rarr; _Project Settings_ will open a dialog that allows you to edit the banner image and game title of your patched ROM.
 This is what will appear in the Nintendo DS menu when loading your patched ROM.

 ![Project Settings](/images/chokuretsu/serial-loops/project-settings.png)